moengiant/WeatherApp/README.md

  The script takes an input value in the form of a city name and then grabs json data from open weather map for that city and then displays current weather conditions and the temperature

- You will need to sign up for a free account at open weather map to get an api key in order for the script to work
+ You will need to sign up for a free account at open weather map to get an api key and add it to line 57 in order for the script to work